AriJalk/SokobanStyleGame/README.md

 ## What I would've done differently:
 * More levels, most of the 2 weeks went to making sure everything works correctly, not leaving enough time to build enough levels to really explore the possibilities of the mechanics (another block color with different properties could be easily added with not much coding with how the game is built for example).
 * Would've really liked to make it more aestetic, the use of primitive shapes was the fastest way I could make it work in the limited time frame without using existing assets.
-* Wanted to use the command pattern like in the game itself in the user editor, probably the first feature I would have added given more time.
+* Wanted to use the command pattern like in the game itself in the level editor, probably the first feature I would have added given more time so it's easy to fix mistakes in the editor instead of reapplying the correct element.